TABLE OF CONTENTS

 How is the Frisco Style Gas Tank Designed?

 The fuel valve was moved as far back as it could, and the filler neck was moved as high up as it could.
 This allowed you to use the full capacity of the gas tank, filling it right to the brim and using every drop with the petcock at the very rear.
-Harley-Davidson Sportster gas tanks were a common choice.
+Harley-Davidson Sportster gas tanks were a common choice, often tailored for Frisco-style choppers with high-mounted designs that maximize functionality.
+Modern examples include the Frisco Mount Sportster Gas Tank, available in both standard width (2.5 gallons) and a narrower version (2.1 gallons), catering to different stylistic and practical preferences.
 This era and style is where the now-common term Frisco Sportster Gas Tank came from.

 The purpose being to get as much fuel as you can, while maintaining the skinny factor of the bike.
 As you can imagine, a flat-bottomed tank with those modifications sitting on top of a Harley Frisco style backbone could add up to an extra half gallon of gas, or more.
 Go farther and no more worrying about your bike not starting due to the location of a factory petcock and the angle of the San Franciscan hill you parked it on!